lynchborg/ezdc/README.md

-# DC Test - Docker Compose Test Harness
+# EZDC -  Easy Testing With Docker Compose

 For easily setting up tests that rely on services in a docker-compose.yml